-- 69. As a separate court the JCPC continues to have its own fee regime and the fee income it receives is identified separately in the UKSC Accounts.
+66. As a separate court, the JCPC continues to have its own fee regime and fee income.
+This is identified separately in the UKSC Accounts.
 This provides the necessary transparency between the two courts.
-During 2013 the JCPC fee regime was rationalised, so that JCPC fees might better reflect the marginal additional costs of bringing cases before the JCPC. - 70.
-In the financial year 2017 2018 we shall continue to monitor carefully what impact this has on both JCPC workload and the overall income generated by JCPC fees.
+During 2013 the JCPC fee regime was rationalised, so that JCPC fees closely reflect the marginal additional costs of bringing cases before the JCPC.
+In the financial year 2018 - 2019 we will continue to monitor carefully the overall income generated by JCPC fees.